loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

-* As the application grows and new features are added, it's easier to add more properties to existing model instances rather than create new instances using only properties required by the new features.
-For example, when adding a category image, it's easier to add image to an existing category "Stationery" and perhaps keep another category "Groceries" without any image, rather than create two new categories "CategoryWithAnImage" and "CategoryMissingImage".
+* As the application grows and new features are added, it's easier to add more properties to existing model instances rather than create new instances using only the properties required by the new features.
+For example, when adding a category image, it's easier to add image to an existing category "Stationery" and perhaps keep another category "Groceries" without any image, rather than creating two new categories "CategoryWithAnImage" and "CategoryMissingImage".
   This further amplifies the previous problem, because it's not clear that "Groceries" is the category that should be used by tests requiring a category with no image - the category name does not provide any hints on that.

-* As the shared dataset grows (together with the application), the time required to bring the database into initial state grows too.
-Instead of running a few "DELETE ALL" queries before each test (which is relatively fast), you can end up with running tens to hundreds different commands creating different model instances, triggering slow index rebuilds along the way, and considerably slowing the test suite.
+* As the shared dataset grows (together with the application), the time required to bring the database into its initial state grows too.
+Instead of running a few "DELETE ALL" queries before each test (which is relatively fast), you may have to run tens or hundreds of different commands used to create different model instances, thus triggering slow index rebuilds along the way and slowing down the test suite considerably.

 Use the test data builders described in the previous section to populate your database with the data specific to your test only.